-It was a matter of pride for every Indian when the UNESCO declared Ahmedabad to be India's first World Heritage city in July 2017.
-This 600 year old walled city founded by Ahmed Shah, was competing with Mumbai and Delhi for this coveted title.
+It was a matter of pride for every Indian when UNESCO declared Ahmedabad to be India's first World Heritage city in July 2017.
+This 600-year-old walled city, founded by Ahmed Shah, was competing with Mumbai and Delhi for this coveted title.
 UNESCO preferred Ahmedabad owing to its amazing heritage structures and co-existence of various cultures.
-So when we got an invite for a certain travel event in the city, we jumped at the opportunity as it gave us an excuse to explore this gem of a city.
+So when we got an invitation for a certain travel event in the city, we jumped at the opportunity as it gave us an excuse to explore this gem of a city.

 What to see and do?

 We arrived on Friday morning and headed straight to our apartment to freshen up.
-Post that, the first place on our list was quite an obvious choice.
+Post that first place on our list was quite an obvious choice.

 1. Sabarmati Ashram